Loyola’s online Bachelor of Business Administration consists of 120 credit hours, which includes:

 To help students develop these competencies, the Loyola Core embraces an interdisciplinary approach to learning with an emphasis on the spiritual and intellectual, the moral and ethical, the natural and social scientific, the humanistic, and the artistic.

-Foundation courses should be taken in your first year at Loyola and include:
+Foundation courses should be taken in your first three online sessions at Loyola and include:

 - First-Year Seminar